House Bill 1066 allocates up to $115,000,000 per biennium to cities in non-oil-producing counties for "essential

 By November 30, 2022, each city that receives a distribution from this fund is required to provide a report to the Office of State Treasurer on the usage of the funds received.
 This reporting will be done online via the Office of State Treasurer's website and will provide for review of the reported information by the general public.

 Failure to report in a timely manner or in the correct format will make said city ineligible for funding during the subsequent biennium.
-Using the funding in a manner inconsistent with the requirements for eligible projects will make said city ineligible for funding during the subsequent biennium.
+Using the funding in a manner inconsistent with the requirements for eligible projects will reduce any future grants to that city by the amount spent on ineligible projects.